Projections of del Pezzo surfaces and Calabi--Yau threefolds: Introduction

-The first step is to construct Calabi-Yau threefolds with Picard group of rank $2$ containing a del Pezzo surface $D'$.
+Let us describe our method; the first step is to construct Calabi-Yau threefolds with Picard group of rank $2$ containing a del Pezzo surface $D'$.
 Such a Calabi--Yau threefold is obtained as a small resolution of a nodal Calabi--Yau threefold $X'$ containing the projection $\tilde{D}$ of a del Pezzo surface in its anticanonical embedding.
 The del Pezzo surface $D'$ can then be contracted and the resulting threefold smoothed (by \cite{G}).
 We denote the Calabi--Yau threefolds obtained by $\mathcal{Y}_t$.
 In comparison with the construction using del Pezzo surfaces in their anticanonical embedding, in this context new technical problems appear.
-In particular, we cannot use Theorem 2.1 from \cite{K} to find a nodal Calabi--Yau threefold containing the del Pezzo.
-Indeed, the base locus of hypersurfaces of minimal degree from the ideal of the projected surface contains not only the surface $\tilde{D}$ but also its maximal multisecant lines (see Proposition \ref{prop ost}).
+In particular, we cannot use Theorem 2.1 from \cite{K} to find a nodal Calabi--Yau threefold containing the del Pezzo surface.
+Indeed, the base locus of hypersurfaces of minimal degree from the ideal of the projected surface contains not only the surface $\tilde{D}$ but also its maximal multisecant lines (see Lemma \ref{es}).
 Instead, we prove Lemma \ref{lem nodal} that can be useful in a more general context (cf.~\cite{DH}).
 Throughout the paper we deal with the ideal of the projected del Pezzo surfaces using \cite{AK,KP,P}.
-It turns out that the generators of the ideals of the del Pezzo surfaces considered are closely connected with the number of multisecant lines to those surfaces (analogous relations for projections of rational normal curves were observed in \cite{P}; see also \cite{T}) and can be studied using the geometry of the natural nodal Calabi--Yau threefold $X'$.
-The number of multisecants is computed using results of Le Barz \cite{LB,LB1}.
+It turns out that the generators of the ideals of the del Pezzo surfaces considered are closely related to the number of multisecant lines to those surfaces (analogous relations for projections of rational normal curves were observed in \cite{P}; see also \cite{T}) and can be studied using the geometry of the natural nodal Calabi--Yau threefold $X'$.
+The number of multisecants is computed using results of Le Barz \cite{LB,LB2}.

 From the results of \cite{KK} we compute the Hodge numbers of $\mathcal{Y}_t$ (a generic element of $\mathcal{Y}$).
 We also find other important invariants of the threefolds obtained: the degree of the second Chern class, i.e.~$c_2\cdot H$, and the degree of the generator of the Picard group, i.e.~$H^3$, where $H$ is the generator of the Picard group of $\mathcal{Y}_t$.
 The results are presented in Table \ref{table1}; in each case we have $h^{1,1}(\mathcal{Y}_t)=1$.
+We present a complete list of examples that can be obtained with this method i.e.~by projecting the del Pezzo surface into a projective space (it is interesting to study such embedding into Grassmanians an weighted projective spaces).